Why some people need to continue running an old OS

 At first I thought my only choice was to bite the bullet and find replacements for all my legacy software.
 But I decided that if I was going to go to all that trouble, why stick with Windows at all?
 When I really thought about it, I realized I wasn’t finding any of the post Windows XP upgrades to be all that compelling.
 If I was going to be forced into a forklift upgrade, why not take my time and explore other options?

 At first I tried several different versions of Linux.
 But eventually I took a chance and bought a Chromebook.
-I found, much to my surprise, that I really loved how it worked.
-The system isn’t perfect, but it is improving quickly.
-I like the direction it is heading and it was a good fit for my lifestyle.
+I found, much to my surprise, that I really loved how Chrome OS worked.
+The system isn’t perfect, but I like the direction it is heading and it was a good fit for my lifestyle.

 New on new, old on old